Saturday, 19 September 2020

 Who decides who belongs?

-This week, I'll be one of the speakers at an event.
-It's called Shut In, Shut Out, Shut Up: Neurodiversity and Church, and is part of the HeartEdge series.
-We'll be talking about some of this.
+I'm also one of the speakers at an event called Shut In, Shut Out, Shut Up: Neurodiversity and Church, which is part of the HeartEdge series.
+We were talking about some of this.

-As we approach a bracing winter of Covid-19 anxiety, money worries, job losses and worsening mental health crises for so many, our welcome as a church needs to be the most sincere it's ever been.
+As we live in a world of increasing climate crisis and warmongering, money worries, job losses and worsening mental health situations for so many, our welcome as a church needs to be the most sincere it's ever been.

 All belong.